kermitine/extreme-text-decryption/README.md

-apart of kermitine's "extreme" encryption suite
+apart of kermitine's "xtreem" encryption suite

-decrypts text from extreme-text-encryption
+decrypts text from xtreem-text-encryption

 uses PyEnchant for word comprehension.
 Prone to errors due to the method, but relatively reliable